 If you’re on the fence, check out the quiz below to find out where on the spectrum you land.
 You can download a PDF version of the quiz here.

-Investing in real estate is a great way to build passive income, create long term equity, and have an impact on people and communities.
+Investing in real estate is a great way to build passive income, create long-term equity, qualify for tax benefits, and have an impact on people and communities.
 Whether you invest passively or actively is up to you and your unique situation, goals, and interests.

 If you’re interested in learning about more passive real estate investment opportunities, consider signing up for the Goodegg Investor Club, and we’d be happy to share our latest offerings with you, so we can partner together to change the world, one investment at a time.